 For them the emphasis is on time and patience rather than the more drastic element of stress.
 Nervous bunnies and those whose health is delicate should not be subjected to this kind of stress.
 But for others, for whom fighting is a real danger, the car ride/neutral space/water bottle technique may do the trick.

-House Rabbit Journal Volume II, No. 5
+Will They Ever Be Friends? was originally published in House Rabbit Journal Volume II, No. 5